Olivenatural/Data_projects_TripleTen/README.md

    - The steps I took (plain English)
    - Results and what they mean
    - How to run the notebook/code

+  > Tip: You can browse without running code.
+The READMEs are written to be friendly and simple.

+---

+## About Me
+I’m Tamauri — a wellness-focused Data Analyst / Jr. Data Scientist.
+I translate real-world massage therapy experience into data stories that help retain customers and grow revenue.

 ### Run with Sample Data (Quick Demo)
 If you just want to try the notebook:
 1) Keep `data/sample/imdb_reviews_sample.tsv` in the project folder.